GitMubarak/wp-stripe-donation/readme.txt

 2. Search WP Stripe Donation
 3. Click to install
 4. Activate the plugin
-5. Setup the proper settings in WP Scroll Post menu
+5. Setup the proper settings in WP Stripe Donation menu

 **Install by upload plugin:**